VenatioStudios/Web/README.md

 ---

 ## [Research](#research)
-My research projects are all done on my own time, general with the assistance from academia and are often not more then just crazy ideas I wish to explore further.
+My research projects are all done on my own time, generally with the assistance from academia and are often not more then just crazy ideas I wish to explore further.

 * ![#c5f015](https://placehold.it/15/c5f015/000000?text=+) `Screeps AI`
 * ![#c5f015](https://placehold.it/15/c5f015/000000?text=+) `VR Bio Feedback`